trepmal/image-gen/readme.md

 Image Gen
 =========

 This was created from a half-formed idea I had.
-As such, it doesn't have a clear use as is, but should be extendable should around to that, or if you want to fork if and use it for your purposes.
+As such, it doesn't have a clear use as-is, but should be extendable should I or you get around to that.

 This image was actually generated: